hyperspy/hyperspy/rosettascio/docs/supported_formats/index.rst

 =================

-Here is a summary of the different formats that are currently supported by HyperSpy.
+Here is a summary of the different formats that are currently supported by RosettaSciIO.
 The "lazy" column specifies if lazy evaluation is supported.

 .. include:: supported_formats.rst